Energy Disaggregation using Variational Autoencoders: Experiment

 \subsection{Experimental Protocol}

 In this work, we focus on scenarios where test houses are held out during the training process, as is done in \cite{12kelly2015neural, zhang2016sequencetopoint, pan2020sequence}.
-For each scenario, we hold out a house for the test and train the model on the other two houses, as detailed in \mbox{Table \ref{tab:appliance_carac}}.
-In this way, the experiment represents a real use case where the model would be deployed in houses without the need for sub-metering during a training period.
+For each scenario \ctony{using the \mbox{UK-DALE} data}, we hold out a house for the test and train the model on the other two houses, as detailed in \mbox{Table \ref{tab:appliance_carac_a_b}} (a).
+The data available for \ctony{the \mbox{UK-DALE}} house 1 correspond to a collection period of more than five years, which is much longer than for the other houses.
+Thus, to balance the training set, we randomly select 15\% of the total number of sequences in house 1 and we complete the training set with all sequences of a second house. \ctony{For the fourth scenario based on the REFIT dataset, we hold out one house per appliance and train the models on the other selected houses, as detailed in Table \ref{tab:appliance_carac_a_b} (b).} In this way, each experiment represents a real use case where the model would be deployed in houses without the need for sub-metering during a training period.

+\ctony{For each scenario,} we train one model for each type of appliance on 80\% of the training set, and we use the remaining 20\% for validation.
 For each house, the aggregate and sub-metered measurements are separated into sequences using a sliding window.
-The data available for house 1 correspond to a collection period of more than five years, which is much longer than for the other houses.
-Thus, to balance the training set, we randomly select 15\% of the total number of sequences in house 1 and we complete the training set with all sequences of a second house.
-We train one model for each type of appliance on 80\% of the training set, and we use the remaining 20\% for validation.
-We employ the same sliding window technique for the test house and recombine overlapped portions using the median filter, as done in \cite{14bonfigli2018denoising}.
+We employ the same technique for the test house and recombine overlapped portions using the median filter, as done in \cite{14bonfigli2018denoising}.
 We reproduce the same protocol for each reference method.
 Finally, we repeat the process ten times and average scores over all repetitions.
 We use Welch's t-test to assess the statistical significance of the results.